deng-cc/MyTraining/question/README.md

 13.
 14.}
 ```
-Which statement at line 11 constructs an instance of the inner class?
+5、Which statement at line 11 constructs an instance of the inner class?
 - InsideOne ei=eo.new InsideOne();
 - eo.InsideOne ei=eo.new InsideOne();
 - InsideOne ei=EnclosingOne.new InsideOne();